achrefbs/AirBnB_clone-1/web_flask/README.md

 - a script that starts a Flask web application
 # task 5:
 - a script that starts a Flask web application
+# task 6:
+- a script that starts a Flask web application